AngleProtocol/angle-docs/borrowing-module/vaults/README.md

 #### Oracle

-Angle Borrowing module uses Chainlink price feeds, and may sometimes also rely on onchain data.
-For the case of wstETH for example, the protocol needs to call some functions of the StETH contract besides the Chainlink feeds to get the EUR price of wstETH.
+Angle Borrowing module uses Chainlink and Redstone price feeds, and may sometimes also rely on onchain data.
+For the case of wstETH for example, the protocol needs to call some functions of the stETH contract besides the Chainlink or Redstone feeds to get the EUR price of wstETH.

 ## Next

-The next sections will dive in more details into some aspects of the vaults, such as [fees](fees.md), [liquidations](liquidations.md) and the [whitelisting](whitelisting-and-volatile-assets.md) of specific addresses.
+The next sections will dive in more details into some aspects of the vaults, such as [fees](fees.md) and [liquidations](liquidations.md).